 Dr Sumant Badami

-He has spent most of his research living with the Paniya, a marginalised indigenous ethnic group in South India, who were slaves until quite recently.
-However, he is now working closer to home, where he is interested in how change happens in schools and communities.
+He has spent most of his research living with the Paniya, a marginalised indigenous group in South India, who were slaves until quite recently.
+However, he is now working closer to home, where he helps teachers, students and parents to embrace their humanity and make meaningful changes in their lives.
 He also works closely with men and boys, using his anthropological knowledge to challenge the norms of toxic masculinity as well as other stereotypes of class, ethnicity, gender, sexuality and race.
-He also co-presents a podcast called The Meaning of Life with fellow School of Life Faculty member, Dr Tim Dean.